dana/IPCTransit/README.md

 * A lot more documentation
 * Perl implementation
 * Python implementation
-* Plugable compression (DONE! zlib implemented at this time)
+* Plugable compression (partial: zlib implemented at this time; need to make it class-based)
-* Plugable encoding (DONE! json and yaml implemented)
+* Plugable encoding (partial: json and yaml implemented; need to make it class based)
 * Crypto: message signing and verification
 * Crypto: message encryption and validation